Heal me, Lord, and I will be healed; save me and I will be saved, for you are the one I praise. Jer. 17:14 (NIV)

 Restore to me the joy of your salvation.
 Psalm 51:12 (ESV)

 Whom have I in heaven but you?
 I desire you more than anything on earth.
 My health may fail, and my spirit may grow weak, but God remains the strength of my heart; he is mine forever.
 Psalm 73:25-26 (NLT)

 Dear heavenly Father, for your welcoming heart, we adore you; for your daily mercies, we worship you; for your steadfast love, praise you.
 Your grace finds us where we are, but, thankfully, it doesn’t leave us there.
 Each of us longs for a renewed and robust relationship with you.
 We want to get back on the dance floor of your delight, as the music of the gospel fills the chambers of our hearts again.
 Gracious and loving Father, bring us home.
 Restore to us our first love relationship with Jesus.

 Some of us are just worn out, spent, and weary from life’s incessant demands.
 It’s not that we don’t love you, Lord; it’s just that the joy of our salvation has been replaced with sighs of just getting by.
 Breathe, O breath of God, and bring refreshment and renewal to our tired hearts.

-Some of us have “gone off the reservation“, and have made bad and destructive choices.
+Some of us have left the house and “gone off the reservation.”
 We’ve mishandled our longings, medicate our pain foolishly, and we don’t know the way back home.
-Grab us, grace us, and rescue us from ourselves, Father.
+Grab us, grace us, and rescue us from ourselves, Father

 Some of us have become self-righteous sticks-in-the-mud—more aware of how others fail us than how Jesus loves us.
 Father, melt our hearts with mercy; gentle us with your grace; and humble us with our own sin.
 Restore to ALL of us the joy of your free and rich salvation.
 So very Amen we pray, in Jesus’ holy and loving name.